 Adding a social retargeting campaign is also a valuable way to create multichannel connections with shoppers.
 Once shoppers leave your site, you can reach them on Facebook and Instagram with personalized ads based on prior engagement and purchase intent.

 Criteo Dynamic Retargeting for Facebook and Instagram can help you achieve unmatched performance by offering a granular understanding of each shopper’s complete web journey and real-time purchase intent, from mobile and in-app to desktop.
 Current clients using Criteo Dynamic Retargeting on Facebook and Instagram see an average of 12% sales uplift across all their retargeting campaigns.

 2. Put the app in apparel.

 Our Global Commerce Review showed that, in most world regions, for retailers with a shopping app, mobile now accounts for 65% of online transactions and in-app share of sales continues to grow.
 That’s no surprise, since app conversion rates are as much as 5 times higher than on mobile web across the world.
-Based on current trends observed in 2018, we expect the share of mobile to keep increasing, especially the share of transactions from apps for retailers who have them.
+Based on current trends, we expect the share of mobile to keep increasing, especially the share of transactions from apps for retailers who have them.

 Zara’s mobile app

 It’s clear that the app opportunity is huge.
 But according to a Localytics report, around 1 in 4 people abandon apps after one use.
 Without a strategy to actively engage your app downloaders, installed base usage can quickly decrease.
 Apps that fail to engage users and sit unused are eventually deleted, and the opportunity to engage high value users is lost.